okta/okta-oidc-js/packages/okta-react/README.md

 To use either of these options, your component must be a descendant of a `<Security>` component, in order to have the necessary context.

-These changes should result in less complexity within your components as these values are now syncrhonously available after the initial determination.
+These changes should result in less complexity within your components as these values are now synchronously available after the initial determination.

 If you need access to the `authService` instance directly, it is provided by [withOktaAuth()](#withoktaauth) as a prop or is available via the [useOktaAuth()](#useoktaauth) React Hook.
 You can use the examples in this README to see how to use [authService](#authservice) to perform common tasks such as login/logout, or inspect the provided `<LoginCallback>` component to see an example of the use of the `authService` managing the redirect from the Okta site.